Jump to:

 Hip precautions are specific mobility restrictions instructed to patient during rehabilitation, in order to prevent dislocation.
 For instance, those at risk for posterior dislocation can maintain hip precautions by keeping an abduction pillow between legs while in bed to keep the hip 15 degrees away from the midline, avoiding reaching forward by flexing at the hip, using adaptive equipment like reachers, sock-aids and dressing sticks for lower extremity care and raised toilet-seats/commodes and tub benches for toileting and hygiene.
 Patients in particularly high risk for dislocation: those with history of dislocation, poor compliance, impulsivity, altered mental status, and revision arthroplasty may benefit from a restrictive abduction hip brace.

 Pain is common after hip surgery and associated with poor functional outcomes.
 Pain management with opioid protocol has shown 9% risk reduction of chronic pain incidence and improved physical function at 6 months.
-Since opiates are commonly used to treat post-operative hip pain, hip fracture patients need to be closely monitored for a common opiate side effect of constipation.
+Since opioids are commonly used to treat post-operative hip pain, hip fracture patients need to be closely monitored for a common opioid side effect of constipation.

 The following nerve palsies have been described and should be screened for: sciatic, peroneal, femoral, obturator, superior gluteal nerves.

 Normally, post-operative discrepancy is due to pelvic obliquity from muscle imbalance and hip contractures and may be resolved with therapies.
-Discrepancy less than half an inch is normally well tolerated, but those more than ¾ of an inch may require a shoe lift.
+Discrepancy less than half an inch is normally well tolerated, but those more than ¾ of an inch may require a shoe lift that is half of the discrepancy length.

 Fall risk is due to post-operative weakness and mobility deficits.
 Fall precautions are ordered such that patient is instructed not to get out of bed unassisted and nursing staff assists the patient with transfers and mobility until fall risk is cleared.
 Multi-factorial fall risk assessment and intervention had been shown to decrease fall incidence.